noodldocs/noodldocs.github.io/2.3/nodes/visual/group.md

 ### Margin and padding

 Using the margin and padding gadget you can specify the top, bottom, left and right margins and padding for this node.
-You can specify them in either pixels or percentage of the corrensponding parent's dimension.
+You can specify them in either pixels or percentage of the corresponding parent's dimension.
 Margins are the distance between this node and its siblings.
 Padding is the distance from the borders of this node to its children.

 ![](margin-and-padding.png ':class=img-size-s')